Web Browsing History vs. PageRank?

-There are a number of ways a search engine may decide upon how important a web page might be.
+There are many ways a search engine may decide upon how important a web page might be.
 That measure of importance might be used by search engines, along with a determination of relevance, as one of the ranking signals used to decide which pages to show first in lists of results shown to searchers.
-That importance might also be used to decide which pages a search engine crawling program should crawl and index, and revisit to see if content on those pages have changed.
+That importance might also be used to decide which pages a search engine crawling program should crawl and index, and revisit to see if the content on those pages has changed.

-There are other ways that a search engine might use to decide how important a web page might be, including actually attempting to see how many people actually use that page.
+There are other ways that a search engine might use to decide how important a web page might be, including actually attempting to see how many people actually visit and use that page.

-Google, Yahoo, and Bing all offer browser toolbars that provide a number of useful features, including a toolbar search, and which all could possibly collect information about which web sites that people using those toolbars visit.
+Google, Yahoo, and Bing all offer browser toolbars that provide many useful features, including a toolbar search.
+All could collect information about which websites people use those toolbars visit.
 The search engines could also collect information about the pages people visit by accessing information from the Internet Service Providers (ISPs) that people use to connect to the Web.

-The authors of the patent filing tell us that there are a number of benefits to using an approach based upon browsing history information instead of considering links between pages.
+The authors of the patent filing tell us that there are many benefits to using an approach based upon web browsing history information instead of considering links between pages.

-2) Other ways to rank web pages require the construction of a computationally expensive map of web pages and links between those pages, to determine their relative importance instead of just measuring the traffic to a page.
+2) Other ways to rank web pages require constructing a computationally expensive map of web pages and links between those pages, to determine their relative importance instead of just measuring the traffic to a page.

-3) Measuring browsing history of a web page is an incremental approach – new browsing data can be added to known values.
-Using methods of ranking pages based upon links means reconstructing a new map of web pages and links on a regular basis.
+3) Measuring the web browsing history of a page is an incremental approach – new browsing data can be added to known values.
+Using ranking pages based upon links means reconstructing a new map of web pages and links regularly.

 The patent application from Yahoo is:

 Web Page and Web Site Importance Estimation Using Aggregate Browsing History